morristech/hypertrack-placeline-android-1/README.md

 # Placeline
 [![Slack Status](http://slack.hypertrack.com/badge.svg)](http://slack.hypertrack.com) [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://opensource.org/licenses/MIT) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**🛑WARNING: THIS OPEN SOURCE REPO ISN'T A WORKING REPO.
+WE ARE ACTIVELY WORKING TO UPDATE THIS REPO.
+WE EXPECTED TO GET IT BACK IN A WORKING STATE BY NOV 2018.**

 Placeline is useful in tracking your daily activity.
 We automagically use the combination of device sensors - GPS, WiFi, network, accelerometer, pedometer, gyroscope, compass - to deliver accurate movement data (location + activity) with near-zero battery usage.
 Placeline is powered by the HyperTrack SDK which collects location and activity data for your users.
 It includes segments like stop 🛑, walk 🚶‍♀️,run 🏃‍♀️,drive 🏎️ and cycle 🚴.

 Developers also use Placeline to record & visualize movement of their sales team, delivery & service fleet, and on-ground operations team.
 It helps them provide visibility when their workforce is out in the field.